viamrobotics/docs/docs/micro-rdk/board/esp32.md

 | `digital_interrupts` | object | Optional | Any digital interrupts' GPIO number.
 See [configuration info](#digital_interrupts). |
 | `pins` | object | Required | The GPIO number of any GPIO pins you wish to use as input/output with the [`GPIOPin` API](/program/apis/#gpio-pins). |

-Any pin not specified in either `"pins"` or `"digital_interrupts"` cannot be interacted with through the [Board API](/components/board/#api).
+Any pin not specified in either `"pins"` or `"digital_interrupts"` cannot be interacted with through the [board API](/components/board/#api).
-Interaction with digital interrupts is only supported with the [Board API](/components/board/#api), these digital interrupts cannot be used as software interrupts in driver implementations.
+Interaction with digital interrupts is only supported with the [board API](/components/board/#api); these digital interrupts cannot be used as software interrupts in driver implementations.

 {{< alert title="Info" color="info" >}}

-The`esp32` [board](/components/board/) model is not currently provided for you as a built-in option in [the Viam app](https://app.viam.com), so you cannot use the **Config Builder** to configure this board.
+The`esp32` [board](/components/board/) model is not currently available as a built-in option in [the Viam app](https://app.viam.com), so you cannot use **Builder** mode to configure this board.

 {{< /alert >}}